McGregor's Response to the COVID-19 Virus

 Maintaining Mental and Physical Health

 Combining both mental and physical exercises into a daily routine can help seniors live a coveted healthy lifestyle.
-Finding the right balance between mental and physical health activities can help seniors achieve have a great life in their older years.
+Finding the right balance between mental and physical health activities can help seniors have a great life in their older years.

 Mental exercise is incredibly important for seniors.
 By conducting mental exercise activities, seniors can relieve stress, find relaxation, and improve and maintain mental health.